Morlock52/media-script/README.md

     ```bash
     ./deploy.sh deploy --local
     ```
+    When using this mode, Cloudflare credentials in `.env` can remain empty.

 *   **Deploy with GPU Acceleration (NVIDIA Example):
     Leverage your NVIDIA GPU for hardware-accelerated transcoding in services like Jellyfin and Tdarr.